input-output-hk/haskell.nix/docs/tutorials/materialization.md

 (use '--show-trace' to show detailed location information)
 ```

-Checking the materialization requires nix to do all the work that materialization
+Checking the materialization requires Nix to do all the work that
-avoids.
-So while it might be tempting to leave `checkMaterialization = true` all
+materialization avoids.
+So while it might be tempting to leave
-the time, we would be better off just removing `materialized` and `plan-sha256`.
+`checkMaterialization = true` all the time, we would be better off just
+removing `materialized` and `plan-sha256`.

-## How can we update the nix files with a script?
+## How can we update the Nix files with a script?

 There are versions of the functions (`project'`, `cabalProject'`,
 `stackProject'` and `hackage-project`) that also return the nix as